joinpursuit/capstone/capstone-project/part-1.md

 - Try to resolve the conflict yourself/within the team first
 - Try to be empathetic
 - Listen before giving advice
+- Reach out to an instructor if you can't resolve something on your own or if the issue is bigger than what your group can solve.
+Remember, your instructor wants to help you succeed and is here to support you.

 ## Checklist